Home Internet Subscribers

 - ARS §13-1202.
 Threatening or Intimidating; Classification.
 States that it is a criminal offense to use words to threaten serious injury or to intimidate.
 This offense is a Class 1 misdemeanor, except it is a Class 6 felony if the offense is committed in retaliation for a victim reporting criminal activity or being involved in an organization that reports or prevents criminal activity, or if the offender is a criminal street gang member.

 - ARS §13-1402.
 Indecent Exposure; Exception; Classification.
 This section states that it is unlawful to expose one’s genitals, anus, or for a female to expose her breast in a public place where a reasonable person could be alarmed.
 This does not include the act of breastfeeding by a mother.
-An offense is a Class 1 misdemeanor unless the person exposed to is under the age of 15 in which case it is upgraded to a Class 6 felony.
+An offense is a Class 1 misdemeanor unless the person exposed to is under the age of 15 or there have been previous convictions in this area, in which case it is upgraded to a Class 6 felony.
 Anyone sentenced of committing a felony under this section who has two or more prior convictions for a violation of this section or section 13-1403 will be liable to between eight and 12 years’ imprisonment.

 - ARS §13-1403.
 Public Sexual Indecency; Public Sexual Indecency to a Minor; Classification.
-States that where a person engages in sexual intercourse, oral sexual contact, sexual contact or bestiality in the presence of another person who may be offended they commit an offense.
+States that where a person engages in sexual intercourse, oral sexual contact, sexual contact or bestiality in the presence of another person who may be offended.
 This is a Class 1 misdemeanor unless a minor under fifteen is present, in which case it is upgraded to a Class 5 felony.
-Anyone sentenced of a felony under this section who has two or more prior convictions for a violation of this section or section 13-1402 will be liable to between eight and 12 years’ imprisonment.
+Anyone sentenced of a felony under this section who has two or more prior convictions for a violation of this section or section 13-1402 will be liable to between 6 and 15 years’ imprisonment.

 - ARS §13-1404.
 Sexual Abuse; Classification.
 Defines the offense of knowingly engaging in sexual contact with a minor aged fifteen or above without consent, or sexual contact involving only the female breast if the victim is aged fifteen or under.
 This is a Class 5 felony.
 Where the victim is under the age of fifteen, the offense is deemed to be a Class 3 felony and a dangerous crime against children, punishable by imprisonment between two and a half years to seven and a half years.